Over the past few months, we have been preparing to welcome you back to The Wild Rabbit.

-We will reopen the dining room for Lunch and Dinner from Saturday 4th July, offering an A La Carte Lunch and Dinner from Wednesday to Sunday.
+The dining room is open, offering an A La Carte Lunch and Dinner menu from Wednesday to Sunday.

-Initially we will be operating with a reduced number of tables in adherence with present social distancing requirements and priority reservations will be offered to Guests who are staying with us.
+We are operating with a reduced number of tables in adherence with present social distancing requirements and priority reservations are being offered to Guests staying with us.

-Therefore availability will be limited.
+Therefore availability is limited.
 We will of course monitor this closely with any future changes to restrictions.

 If you plan to dine with us, please call ahead to ensure there is a table available for your party.
 The maximum advised party size is presently 4, from the same household.
 We ask for you to respect this guidance.